eventnetusa/eventnet/src/_work/humana-rvs.md

   &nbsp;
 content_section:
   - text_block_markdown: >-
-      In 2005 the health insurance industry underwent major changes with the launch of Medicare Part D. To spearhead the industry's sudden need for consumer outreach and education, Humana turned to EventNetUSA.&nbsp;
+      The health insurance industry underwent major changes with the launch of Medicare Part D. To spearhead the industry's sudden need for consumer outreach and education, Humana turned to EventNetUSA.&nbsp;

       Leveraging Humana's partnership with Walmart, we conceptualized, designed